2020 Stafford Motor Speedway General Rules

 All Cars competing at SMS must have a scoring transponder assigned and attached to your racecar during every event.
 Transponder information and mounting details are available below.
 It is your responsibility to keep your transponder working correctly.
 You may not start an event without a working scoring transponder (EIRI).
 Transponder scoring will be used to line up cars on all restarts.
 The final lap finishing positions will be determined by how the cars cross the start finish line, not by transponder scoring.

 Transponder mounting brackets must be installed on the inside of the right rear frame rail.
 The round post of the bracket must be on top and the square tab on the bottom flush with the lower edge of the frame rail.
 The bracket must be mounted with the centerline of the rear axle rearward to the centerline of the bracket measuring exactly 12” and completely vertical to ground.

 Competitors are solely and directly responsible for the safety of their race cars and all associated equipment, and are obligated to perform their duties (whether as a car owner, driver, or pit crew member) in a manner designed to minimize to the degree possible the risk of injury to themselves and to others.
-SMS Officials may use their discretion relating to the useable condition of all competitors’ safety equipment.

 All Stafford Motor Speedway SK Modifieds®, Late Models, and SK Lights are required to have the following driver side door bar anti-intrusion plates installed: